No cancer danger from mobile phones, research concludes – DW – 09/05/2024

 Electromagnetic radiation sounds dangerous, right?
 Well, not necessarily.
 It depends on how much energy the radiation contains.

-Radiofrequency waves that mobile phone networks use are a form of non-ionizing radiation.
+Radiofrequency waves used by mobile phone networks are a form of non-ionizing radiation.
 Non-ionizing radiation uses tiny amounts of energy to transmit data, nowhere near enough energy to damage the human body or DNA (genes).

 And it's true for all types of mobile phone networks.
-WiFi, 4G, 5G, Bluetooth all rely on radio waves to transmit data, as FM radios do.
+WiFi, 4G, 5Gand Bluetooth all rely on radio waves to transmit data, as do FM radios.
 Each type uses a different frequency of radio waves, but none have enough energy to heat body tissues or damage cells or DNA.

 There are also concerns that keeping a phone in your pocket or leaving the WiFi router on might be dangerous, but these myths have been debunked for the same reason: radio waves don't cause cancer.